bkuri/rightfoot/README.md

 ### Use
-Simply use the following command:
+Simply issue the following command:
 `npm start`

 This will start a server on `http://localhost:3333`.